 In short, the more I read about smart homes, the more I got confused about the different communication protocols (i.e. Zigbee, Z-Wave, WiFi and Bluetooth) that all seemed to co-exist in the smart home space.
 Is one better than the other?
 Can you just stick to one of these?

 WiFi and Zigbee are currently the most popular smart home protocols, with Z-Wave and Bluetooth less popular.
 But they all have their own benefits, and a large-scale smart home will likely have a mix of each.

-A Brief Overview on Zigbee, Z-Wave, WiFi and Bluetooth
+An Overview on Zigbee, Z-Wave, WiFi and Bluetooth

 Most of us have heard of WiFi and Bluetooth, and you may also have seen ‘Zigbee’ mentioned if you’ve looked into Philips Hue or the Amazon Echo Plus.
 But either way, I wanted to briefly run through them below.
 For more detailed explanations, check out the specific sections later on.

 - WiFi: WiFi is the standard we all know and love.
 Wait, love – really?!
 Well, it used to be quite temperamental although in recent years it’s got increasingly stable.
 Your internet router broadcasts a WiFi signal around your house, allowing a whole host of devices (from phones to TVs, and Kindles to Amazon Echos!) to connect to the internet via WiFi.

 The nice thing about WiFi is that it’s wireless – you don’t have to run cables everywhere for your TV or Echo to connect to the internet.